waako/drupal-quickstart/README.md

 Using Drush
 -----------

-The Drush management tool for Drupal is automatically installed - you can add it to your path when you SSH in to the application by using the following command:
+The Drush management tool for Drupal is automatically installed.
+You can use it by running:

-    . ${OPENSHIFT_DATA_DIR}.bash_profile

-and then running

     cd ${OPENSHIFT_REPO_DIR}php
     drush --help